scummvm/scummvm/doc/docportal/advanced_topics/understand_graphics.rst

 There are five stretch modes:

 - Center: centers the image in the window.
-- Pixel-perfect scaling: scales the image to a multiple of the original game resolution as much as possible (for example, 2x, 3x, 4x), and fills the remaining empty space with black borders.
+- Pixel-perfect scaling: scales the image to the highest multiple of the game resolution that fits the window, or that fits the screen if in fullscreen mode.
+Any empty space is filled with black bars.

+    - For example, a game with an original resolution of 320x200 with aspect ratio correction applied (320x240) and a 3x graphics mode, will be stretched to a multiple of 900x720 pixels: 1800x1440, 2700x2160 and so on.

 - Fit to window: fits the image to the window, but maintains the aspect ratio and does not stretch it to fill the window.
 - Stretch: stretches the image to fill the window
 - Fit to window (4:3): fits the image to the window, at a forced 4:3 aspect ratio.